-An unexpected package came in the mail last month - Classic Home Desserts by the late Richard Sax.
+An unexpected package from my friend, Sherlynn (who is an avid foodie), came in the mail last month - Classic Home Desserts by the late Richard Sax.
 It's a James Beard book award winner and is awesome, not only for the recipes and photos, but also for the stories behind the recipes.
-Sherlynn sent it to me because she knows I love baking and thought it would be a great addition to my collection.
-And it is!
-That made me feel so special and every time I thumb through it, I think of her!

-Sherlynn mentioned this particular recipe and it looked so wonderful that I just had to try it:
+Sherlynn specifically mentioned this Double Chocolate Pudding and it looks so wonderful that I just had to try it: